evkx/evkx.github.io/content/guides/understandingrange/_index.md

 ### Aerodynamic drag

 The aerodynamic drag affects how much energy is needed to move.
-The shape of the body affects it but also the design of the wheels.
+The shape of the body affects it, but also the design of the wheels.
 The Mercedes Vision EQXX is currently the EV with the lowest [drag coefficient](https://en.wikipedia.org/wiki/Drag_coefficient) with a Cw value of only 0.17

 {{< sitefigure thumb="guides/understandingrange/mercedeseqxx_1_st.jpg" title="Mercedes Vision EQXX with a record low drag coefficient of 0.17" >}}

 Calculating how much energy is needed to overcome aerodynamic drag is possible if you know a model's drag coefficient and the frontal area size.

-Below you see some examples from various models.
+Below, you see some examples from various models.

 <table class="table table-striped">
 <thead>